The India-Nepal border crossing – all the information on how to cross the border by land from Gorakhpur to Sonauli and the other crossing points.

 Exchange Your Currency at the India-Nepal Border

-Again, you will find plenty of exchange shops at every India-Nepal border.
+Again, you will find plenty of exchange shops at every India-to-Nepal border.
 The current exchange rate is 100 Indian Rupees = 160 Nepali Rupees.
 Know all the exchange rates here.
 You can exchange your currency in Kathmandu and Pokhara as well.

 What Else to Know?